Published: September 25, 2020

 According to Deloitte Insights, 94% of mobile banking customers use online banking platforms at least once a month.
 That shows us that nowadays, many people prefer online banking to traditional offline banking.
 Additionally, the online audience is active, loyal, and will use your services regularly.

-Online banking allows us to do everything with a couple of taps.
+Online banking allows us to do everything with only a couple of taps.
 Most people can’t imagine their lives without online banking — it saves time and requires much less effort than regular banks.

 Curious about how to create an online banking app now?
 Let’s find out!

-With a banking app, you can stand out and reach a wider audience.
+With a banking app, you can stand out and reach a much wider audience.
 An app can cover your corporate clients’ pain points and offer a great fintech solution to your new ones right from the start.

-Monobank is a Ukrainian online-only mobile bank that has no offline branches and offers all services via a mobile app
+Monobank is a Ukrainian online-only mobile bank that has no offline branches and offers all services via the mobile app

 When they started in November 2017, they obviously had 0 clients.
-Just in almost 3 years, in September 2020, they had more than 2.6M customers.
-Only in August 2020, 131,660 clients started using monobank.
+However, in just 3 years, in September 2020, they already had more than 2.6M customers.
+In August 2020, *131,660 *clients started using monobank.